danielstevanus88/Planetze/README.md

 - **`gradle/`**: Gradle wrapper files and dependency version management.
 - **`build.gradle.kts`**: Kotlin-based Gradle build configuration for the project.
 - **`README.md`**: Main project documentation.

+## Future Roadmap

+Here are some planned features and improvements for upcoming releases of Planetze:

+- **Eco Hub**: A resource center with educational content, and sustainability tips to help users stay informed and engaged.
+- **Eco Agent**: It's an easy-to-navigate chat interface where the user can interact with the AI conversationally.

+If you’d like to suggest a new feature or contribute to an existing one, feel free to open an [issue](https://github.com/danielstevanus88/Planetze/issues) or submit a pull request!

 ## Technologies Used
 - **Java**: For Android app development.